UCC Grading System | How to Calculate Your GPA & CGPA

 - Attain a minimum Cumulative Grade Point Average (C.G.P.A) of 1.0;

-- Settle all financial and other obligation to the University;
+- Settle all financial and other obligations to the University;

 - The student should be in good standing, not barred for disciplinary reasons.